Roots of Subspecieism

 Computational biologist Dr. Adam Siepel of Cold Spring Harbor Laboratory puts the origins of the Khoisan as far back as 200,000 years ago: [they are] “quite an old population.”
 Siepel noted in a 2017 lecture that another genetics team, “estimated that a date for the split of the San [from] other African populations might be 260,000 years ago.”

 Some such as Dutch science writer R.C.
 Camphausen have even suggested that these Africans may indeed be the only remaining pure-breed “100 percent Homo sapiens.”

 Geneticist Dr. Shi Huang points to a study on SNPs (single nucleotide polymorphisms) from 2010 covered by National Geographic: “All of the Bushmen had a version of the vitamin D receptor that is associated with denser bones and three of them have a variant linked to better sprinting performance.
 Some of the SNPs grant the carrier the ability to taste bitter plant chemicals…to avoid toxic plants.
 One of !Gubi’s variants could allow him to break down foreign substances or resist parasites.”

-Archaic Introgression in Sub-Saharan Africans?
+Archaic Introgression in Sub-Saharan Africans, late Australopithecines, Homo naledi?

-The Mbuti of Central Africa are also unique.
 A research paper in 2011, “Genetic Evidence for Archaic Admixture in Africa,” by multiple researchers affiliated with the Univ. of Arizona found: